Quitiweb/rindus_user/README.md

  - Click on Login With Google
  - Click on Continue button
  - Select a Google account to Sign in
-   - you whould see a Welcome page with your Google account name
+   - you would see a Welcome page with your Google account name
- - Click on Go to admin
+ - Click on Go user crud page
  - Create, Read, Update or Delete users

 ## PENDING